COMS-BC3997-SP23/website-19ewalker/_posts/index.md

 title: Weekly Updates
 nav_order: 2
 has_children: true
+permalink: /posts/weekly-updates
 ---
+# Weekly Updates

 This is where all of my weekly updates will be.
-Feel free to explore my weekly progress!
+Feel free to navigate the tabs to the left to check out my progress!